 Contact Photo Services to schedule (cost-based).

-- Decide if live streaming is appropriate.
+- Decide if live streaming and/or recording is appropriate.

 4–6 weeks in advance